 Obviously, The steps explained above works excellent for all kind of WordPress sites and blogs.

 SEO improves the visibility and ranking of a website.
 By performing SEO on your WordPress website you can drastically improve ranking and visibility in the organic search results.
 Being on the top position gives added advantage to attract more visitors to your site.

 SEO is never a quick jump.
 It takes hard work, patience, and a long term commitment.
 However, doing SEO can often give an instant boost to your website's performance that can be seen within weeks.
 Usually, getting a result from SEO takes a few months, depending upon your website's authority and your competition level.

 Wrapping up the WordPress SEO Guide

 It is always difficult to come up with a perfect SEO strategy.
 Every website is different than the other.
-But, the checklists described above is applicable to any WordPress site and blog in general.
+But, the checklists described above are applicable to any WordPress site and blog in general.

-Try this SEO checklist and see if it makes any difference with your WordPress Website.
+Try this SEO checklist and see if it makes any difference to your WordPress Website.
 If you have worked on this SEO stuff at some point in time, feel free to share your experience with WordPress SEO and remember to mention any important checklist that might have missed in the post😎

 You may also want to read: